Travelogue by Herbert Fischer

 12th June – The Judaic desert

-At 7h30, we were joined by Daniel and Rebekah Kolenda and Jenny Kutz, who came to spend a few hours with us in our “Light Green Bus”.
+At 7h30, we were joined by Daniel Kolenda and Jenny Kutz, who came to spend a few hours with us in our “Light Green Bus”.
 We drove from Jerusalem to Masada.
 On the way, Jenny ministered to us with a devotion.
 She’s the leader of the orphanage “Abba House” in Greece.
 Since that fitted perfectly with the name of our bus, we and Rosi sang our “Abba” song for Jenny.

 We “crested” the fortress of Masada with the funicular train, and were very impressed by the extent of the facilities.
 This is where the Jewish revolt of 70 A.D. was finally conquered, and its heroic story is still fresh to the young nation of Israel to this very day.
 We traveled further to En Gedi, where David hid from King Saul.
 After a brief walk through the desert, we came to a waterfall that could well have refreshed David himself.